Birkhoff normal form and long time existence for periodic gravity water waves: Functional setting and para-differential calculus

 where the functions $ V, B $ defined in \eqref{def:V}-\eqref{form-of-B} are in $ \Sigma {\cal F}^\R_{K, 0,1}$, the symbol $b_{-1}(\eta;\cdot) $ belongs to $ \Sigma\Gamma^{-1}_{K,0,1}$, and the smoothing operators $R_1$, $R_{1}'$, $R_2$, $R_{2}'$ are in $\Sigma\mathcal{R}^{-\rho}_{K,0,1}$.
 The vector field in the right hand side of \eqref{eq:1n}-\eqref{eq:2n} is $x$-translation invariant, i.e. \eqref{commutes-tau} holds. \end{proposition}

 \begin{proof} The proof of this proposition follows from the computations in \cite{BD} in the absence of capillarity and specified in the case of infinite depth.
+The right hand side in \eqref{eq:1n} is the paralinearization of the Dirichlet-Neumann operator in \cite{BD}.
+The approach in \cite{BD} does not make use of a variational method to study the Dirichlet-Neumann boundary value problem as in \cite{AlM, ABZ1}, but used a paradifferential parametrix \`a la Boutet de Monvel, introducing classes of para-Poisson operators whose symbols have a decomposition in multilinear terms.
+The applications of these results to the construction of the good unknown and the paralinearization of the water waves system provide the expansions \eqref{eq:1n}-\eqref{eq:2n}.
 In particular, the explicit expression of the symbols in \eqref{eq:1n} follows by developing the computations in Proposition 7.5 and Chapter 8.2 in \cite{BD}.
-Notice that this expansion agrees with the paralinearization of the Dirichlet-Neumann operator in Theorem 2.12 in \cite{AlM}, in the case of dimension $1$ and using the Bony-Weyl quantization.
+Note that this expansion agrees with the paralinearization of the Dirichlet-Neumann operator in Theorem 2.12 in \cite{AlM}, in the case of dimension $1$ and using the Bony-Weyl quantization.
 The equation \eqref{eq:2n} follows by developing the computations in Proposition 7.6 in \cite{BD}.

 The Dirichlet-Neumann operator satisfies the translation invariance property $G( \tau_\theta \eta)[\tau_\theta \psi] = \tau_\theta G(\eta)[\psi] $.
 Hence the functions $ V, B $ defined in \eqref{def:V}-\eqref{form-of-B} satisfy the $ x $-invariance property \eqref{def:tr-in} as well, and so do $ V_x, B_x, \pa_t B $.
 The symbol $b_{-1}(\eta;\cdot) $ satisfies the $ x $-invariance property \eqref{def:tr-in} checking the construction in \cite{BD} (its $x$-dependence enters only through $ (\eta,\omega)$).
 Moreover, since $ B (\tau_\teta\eta, \tau_\teta\psi) (x) = B (\eta, \psi) (x+ \theta) $, we get